Oklahoma Spine Hospital $1.1M Data Breach Settlement

 • Postage to contact banks or other institutions by mail

 • Pro rata cash payment: All class members can also submit a claim to receive a pro rata cash payment from the remaining after all other fees and claims are paid.
-Final payment amount will be determined by the total number of claims filed.
+The settlement administrator will determine the final payment amount by the total number of valid claims filed.

 How to claim a class action rebate

-To receive a settlement payment, a claim must be submitted.
-Class members can file a claim online, or print and mail or email the PDF claim form to the settlement administrator.
+To receive a settlement payment, class members must submit a claim.
+Class members can file a claim online or print and mail or email the PDF claim form to the settlement administrator.

 Settlement administrator's email address: info@OSHDataIncidentSettlement.com